NLnetLabs/rpki-doc/source/routinator/running.rst

 Running
 =======

-The first thing you need to do before running Routinator for the first time, is to prepare its working environment.
+Before running Routinator for the first time, you must prepare its working environment.
 You do this using the ``init`` command:

 .. code-block:: bash